A survey of paraconsistent logics: Priest's Paraconsistent Logic LP

 In~\cite{Pri79a}, Priest proposes the paraconsistent propositional logic LP (Logic of Paradox).
 The logic LP$^{\IImpl}$ introduced in this section is LP enriched with an implication connective for which the standard deduction theorem holds.
 This logic is also known under the following names: PAC~\cite{Avr91a}, PI$^s$~\cite{Bat80a} and pure CLuNs~\cite{BC04a}.
 The fragment without the implication connective was already suggested by Asenjo in 1966 (see~\cite{Ase66a}).

 A Hilbert-style formulation of LP$^{\IImpl}$ is given in Table~\ref{proofsystem-LPiimpl}.

-This formulation is taken from~\cite{Avr91a}.
+In this formulation, which is taken from~\cite{Avr91a}, $A$, $B$, and $C$ are used as meta-variables ranging over all formulas of LP$^{\IImpl,\False}$.
 The axiom schemas on the left-hand side of Table~\ref{proofsystem-LPiimpl} and the single inference rule (modus ponens) constitute a Hilbert-style formulation of the positive fragment of classical propositional logic.
 The first four axiom schemas on the right-hand side of Table~\ref{proofsystem-LPiimpl} allow for the negation connective to be moved inward.
 We get a sound and complete formulation of the propositional part of the paraconsistent logic N$^-$, which was proposed by Nelson in~\cite{Nel59a}, if we add these axiom schemas to a Hilbert-style formulation of the positive fragment of intuitionistic propositional logic.
 The fifth axiom schema on the right-hand side of Table~\ref{proofsystem-LPiimpl} is the law of the excluded middle.
 This axiom schema can be thought of as saying that, for every proposition, the proposition or its negation is true, while leaving open the possibility that both are true.
 If we add the axiom schema $\Not A \IImpl (A \IImpl B)$, which says that any proposition follows from a contradiction, to the given Hilbert-style formulation of LP$^{\IImpl}$, then we get a Hilbert-style formulation of classical propositional logic (see e.g.~\cite{Avr91a}).

+We use the symbol $\pEnt$ to denote the syntactic logical consequence relation induced by the axiom schemas and inference rule of LP$^{\IImpl,\False}$.

 The following outline of the semantics of LP$^{\IImpl}$ is based on~\cite{Avr91a}.
 Like in the case of classical propositional logic, meanings are assigned to the formulas of LP$^{\IImpl}$ by means of valuations.
 However, in addition to the two classical truth values $\true$ (true) and $\false$ (false), a third meaning $\both$ (both true and false) may be assigned.